 This recommended time for surgery may not be possible for some patients - for instance if you have medical problems which need treatment to make you fit enough for surgery.

 The NHFD has been hugely successful in promoting prompt surgery.
-In 2017 we found that over 70% of patients had their operation within the recommended time.
+In 2014 over 70% of patients had their operation within the recommended time.